 Oysters and clams in 9 states could be contaminated with norovirus, FDA warns

-Restaurants and retailers are asked not to sell oysters from Drayton Harbor Oyster Company and Manila clams from Lummi Indian Business Council, both in Washington state.
+Restaurants and retailers are asked not to sell oysters from Drayton Harbor Oyster Co. and Manila clams from Lummi Indian Business Council, both in Washington state.

 Close-up of oysters in plate on table.

-The FDA on Monday warned consumers about oysters and clams which could be contaminated with norovirus and were sent to nine states, including California, Florida and New York.
+The Food and Drug Administration warned consumers Monday about oysters and clams that could be contaminated with norovirus and were sent to nine states, including California, Florida and New York.

-The shellfish caution covers "certain raw oysters" harvested by Drayton Harbor Oyster Company and Manila clams harvested by Lummi Indian Business Council between Feb.
-13 through March 3, according to an FDA statement.
+The shellfish caution covers "certain raw oysters" harvested by Drayton Harbor Oyster Co. and Manila clams harvested by Lummi Indian Business Council from Feb.
+13 to March 3, the FDA said in a statement.

-These potentially bad oysters and clams were sent to food retailers and restaurants in nine states — Arizona, California, Florida, Georgia, Illinois, Nevada, New York, Oregon and Washington, the FDA said.
+The potentially bad oysters and clams were sent to food retailers and restaurants in nine states — Arizona, California, Florida, Georgia, Illinois, Nevada, New York, Oregon and Washington — the FDA said.

-There's also a threat of cross-contamination from those tainted products touching processing equipment that contacts other food in the kitchen, the agency said.
+There's also a threat of cross-contamination from the tainted products' touching processing equipment that comes in contact with other food in the kitchen, the agency said.

-Representatives for Drayton Harbor Oyster Company and the Lummi Indian Business Council could not be immediately reached for comment on Tuesday.
+Representatives for Drayton Harbor Oyster Co. and the Lummi Indian Business Council could not immediately be reached for comment Tuesday.

-The tribe, however, issued a statement on Friday warning of possible norovirus associated with shellfish coming out of Drayton Harbor.
+The tribe warned of possible norovirus associated with shellfish coming out of Drayton Harbor in a statement Friday.
 The warning stopped short of a recall and urged consumers not to eat the shellfish raw.

-Consuming tainted shellfish could lead to symptoms in 13 to 48 hours before getting better in another 24 to 72 hours, the FDA said.
+Consuming tainted shellfish could lead to symptoms in 13 to 48 hours before people who it them get better in 24 to 72 hours, the FDA said.

 ×